sugaryourcoffee/syc-svpro/README.md

 * create or edit a Ruby script
 * list scripts available optionally with methods (since version 0.0.7)
 * execute a Ruby script file that operates a csv file
+* create a table from a source file with dynamically create columns (since version 0.1.4)

 To get help type